Your Health Care Facilitator Program specializes in troubleshooting the use of UC health plans—and coordinating them with Medicare

 UC Blue & Gold HMO (Health Net): Local CVS pharmacies

-UC Care (Anthem Blue Cross): Local Costco, CVS, Safeway/Vons, and Walgreens pharmacies
+UC Care (Anthem Blue Cross): Local Costco, CVS, Safeway/Vons, Walgreens, and Walmart pharmacies

-UC High Option (Anthem Blue Cross): Local Costco, CVS, Safeway/Vons, and Walgreens pharmacies
+UC High Option (Anthem Blue Cross): Local Costco, CVS, Safeway/Vons, Walgreens, and Walmart pharmacies

-UC Medicare PPO (Anthem Blue Cross): Local Costco, CVS, Safeway/Vons, and Walgreens pharmacies
+UC Medicare PPO (Anthem Blue Cross): Local Costco, CVS, Safeway/Vons, Walgreens, and Walmart pharmacies

 UC Medicare Choice (UnitedHealthcare): Local Costco, CVS, Rite Aid, Safeway, Target, Walmart, and Walgreens pharmacies